Gunman injures Pakistan interior minister

 A gunman has shot and injured Pakistani Interior Minister Ahsan Iqbal while he was visiting his constituency in the north-eastern city of Narowal.

-Mr Iqbal had just attended a rally in the Punjab city when he was hit at least once in the arm and taken to hospital.
-His life is not in danger.
+Mr Iqbal had just attended a rally in the Punjab city when he was hit at least once in the arm.
+He was taken to hospital and his life is not in danger.

-The attacker, said to be a man in his early 20s, was arrested and was being questioned, officials said.
+The attacker was arrested and is being questioned, officials said.
+The motive for the shooting is not yet clear.

 Pakistan is due to hold a general election on 15 July.